Pixel: Megapixel

 One new method to add megapixels has been introduced in a Micro Four Thirds System camera, which only uses a 16 MP sensor but can produce a 64 MP RAW (40 MP JPEG) image by making two exposures, shifting the sensor by a half pixel between them.
-Using a tripod to take level multi-shots within an instance, the multiple 16 MP images are then generated into a unified 64 MP image.
+Using a tripod to take level multi-shots within an instance, the multiple 16 MP images are then combined into a 64 MP image.